Priyansh121096/CodingPractice/README.md

 # CodingPractice
-Solutions to problems on Leet Code.
+Solutions to problems on different competitive programming platforms.